4D, $\mathcal{N}=1$ Matter Gravitino Genomics: Explicit Form for the VIJ Matrices for the dWVH Multiplet in a 20x20 Tensor Product Basis

 For the choice $c_0$ = 0, the explicit ${\rm \textbf{L}}_{\rm I}$ matrices for the dWvH multiplet are

 The ${\rm \textbf{R}}_{\rm I}$ matrices are inverses of the ${\rm \textbf{L}}_{\rm I}$ matrices: ${\rm \textbf{R}}_{\rm I} = {\rm \textbf{L}}_{\rm I}^{-1}$.

-\section{Explicit Form for the \texorpdfstring{$\brtV_{\rm IJ}$}{VIJ} Matrices for the dWVH Multiplet in a \texorpdfstring{$20 \times 20$}{20x20} Tensor Product Basis}
+\section{Explicit Form for the \texorpdfstring{$\brtV_{\rm IJ}$}{VIJ} Matrices for the dWVH Multiplet in a \boldmath{\texorpdfstring{$20 \times 20$}{20x20}} Tensor Product Basis}

-It will be instructive to construct a tensor product basis into which $20 \times 20$ matrices can be displayed.
-This is particularly useful for the $\tilde{V}_{\rm IJ}$ matrices as we will see in this section.
-In~\cite{G-1}, a $so(4) = su(2) \times su(2)$ basis of $4 \times 4$ matrices was defined to illustrate how the fundamental adinkras CM, VM, and TM possess this symmetry even at the one-dimensional adinkra level.
-This $so(4$ basis is These $\beta_{\hat{a}}$ matrices are not to be confused with the auxiliary fermion $\beta_a$ for \nmSG.
+It would be instructive to construct a tensor product basis into which $20 \times 20$ matrices can be displayed.
+This is particularly useful for the $\tilde{V}_{\rm IJ}$ matrices, as shown in this section.
+In~\cite{G-1}, a~\mbox{$so(4) = su(2) \times su(2)$} basis of $4 \times 4$ matrices is defined to illustrate how the fundamental adinkras CM, VM, and TM possess this symmetry even at the one-dimensional adinkra level.
+This $so(4)$ basis is These $\beta_{\hat{a}}$ matrices are not to be confused with the auxiliary fermion $\beta_a$ for \nmSG.
 In terms of tensor products of Pauli spin matrices $\sigma^i$ and the $2\times2$ identity matrix $I_2$, this can be written as

 Augmenting these six matrices with the $4 \times 4$ identity $\rI_4$, we construct a sixteen element $l(4,R)$ basis as follows

 Next, we introduce an $l(5,R)$ basis of $5 \times 5$ matrices: